-A phenomenal 38-year writing career has spawned over 50 novels, selling over 350 million copies.
-As if this wasn't enough, his books have used extensively by Hollywood, for the big and the small screen, with staggering levels of success.
+A phenomenal writing career has spawned over 50 novels, selling over 350 million copies, Stephen King is the master of scares on the page.
+And on screen, too: His books have been used extensively by Hollywood, for the big and the small screen, with staggering levels of success.

 And if there's one reason for this success, it's that King knows how to scare you.
 Via animal, demon, ghost or clown, you're guaranteed a fright or two when you sit down to watch a King adaptation.

 We've chosen 10 of the scariest scenes from his movies; if you manage to sleep with the light off after watching these then we'll be seriously impressed.

 The Shining has countless terrifying moments, but we've got to go for one of the most famous movie scenes in history, as Jack Nicholson's crazed Jack Torrence pursues Wendy.
 It's the point where we realise that any trace of the loving husband he once was has totally evaporated.
 Despite the many parodies we've endured since, the scene still possesses an impressive power.

 The Hobbling - Misery (1990)

 One of King's most fascinating villains, Annie Wilkes starts out as a sweet, if slightly intense, fan of author Paul Sheldon.
 As the film progresses, we start to worry that there are a few screws loose.
 But nothing prepares us for this.
 Even to this day, the notorious "hobbling" scene manages to shock and terrify, despite the actual violence being kept to a minimum.
 It also explains why Kathy Bates scored an Oscar nomination for her performance.

 The Dream - Carrie (1976)